SummaryRead the full fact sheet

 Children are especially vulnerable to the damaging effects of second-hand smoke.
 Some of the many health risks include:

-- Passive smoking is a cause of sudden unexpected death in infants (SUDI), which includes sudden infant death syndrome (SIDS) and fatal sleep accidents.
+- Passive smoking is a cause of , which includes sudden infant death syndrome (SIDS) and fatal sleep accidents.

-- A child who lives in a smoking household for the first 18 months of their life has an increased risk of developing a range of respiratory illnesses, including bronchitis, bronchiolitis and pneumonia.
-They are also more prone to getting colds, coughs and glue ear (middle ear infections).
-Their lungs show a reduced ability to function and slower growth.
+- A child who lives in a smoking household for the first 18 months of their life has an increased risk of developing a range of illnesses of the lung, including bronchitis, and .
+They are also more prone to coughs, and glue ear ().
+Their lungs are weaker and do not grow to their full potential.

-- A child exposed to second-hand smoke in the home is more likely to develop asthma symptoms, have more asthma attacks and use asthma medications more often and for a longer period.
+- A child exposed to second-hand smoke in the home is more likely to develop asthma symptoms, have more and use more often and for a longer period.

 - School-aged children of people who smoke are more likely to have symptoms such as cough, phlegm, wheeze and breathlessness.

-- Children of people who smoke have an increased risk of meningococcal disease, which can sometimes cause death or disability.
+- Children of people who smoke have an increased risk of , which can sometimes cause disability or death.

 Health risks of passive smoking – partners who have never smoked